Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-We have shown the effectiveness of 2-state fully recurrent network above by comparing it with 1-State ResNet.
-Now we discuss several observations regarding 3-state and 4-state networks.

-First, 3-state models seem to generally outperform 2-state ones.
+\textbf{Larger Models With More States} The results of 3-state and 4-state FRNNs are shown in Figure \ref{fig:3states} and Table \ref{table:performance}.
+3-state models seem to generally outperform 2-state ones.
 This is expected since more parameters are introduced.
-With a 3-state models with minimum engineering, we were able to get \textbf{7.47\%} validation error on CIFAR-10.

-Next, for computational efficiency, we tried only allowing each state to have transitions to adjacent states and to itself by disabling bypass connections (e.g., V1-V3, V2-IT, etc.).
+We compare the 3-state models with existing best models on CIFAR-10 in Table \ref{table:performance}.Next, for computational efficiency, we tried only allowing each state to have transitions to adjacent states and to itself by disabling bypass connections (e.g., Figure \ref{fig:3states} top).
 In this case, the number of transitions scales linearly as the number of states increases, instead of quadratically.
 This setting performs well with 3-state networks and slightly less well with 4-state networks (perhaps as a result of small feature/parameter sizes).
-With only adjacent connections, the models are no longer fully recurrent.

 Finally, for 4-state fully recurrent networks, the models tend to become overly computationally heavy if we train it with large $t$ or large number of feature maps.
 With small $t$ and feature maps, we have not achieved better performance than 3-state networks.
-Reducing the computational cost of training multi-state densely recurrent networks would be an important future work.

 For experiments in this subsection, we choose a moderately deep pre-net of three 3x3 convolutional layers to model the layers between retina and V1: Conv-BN-ReLU-Conv-BN-ReLU-Conv.
 This is not essential but outperforms shallow pre-net slightly (within 1\% validation error).